Philosophy of Yoga (Patanjali) versus Vedanta (Bhagavad Gita)

 And this is another difference between the two.
 Patanjali defines a single path, while the Bhagavad Gita defines four, thus reaffirming its harmonizing and flexible character that has always characterized it.

-Religious tolerance of the Bhagavad Gita
+Religious Tolerance and the Harmonizing Nature of the Gita

 “Sri Krishna: Whatever way men come to Me, I surrender to them.
 In every way, O Partha, the path that men follow is Mine.”
 Bhagavad Gita 4.11